Managing Apache Kafka® users

 In the Terraform configuration file, specify the user you want to import:

-resource "yandex_mdb_kafka_user" "<user_name>" {} -
+resource "yandex_mdb_kafka_user" "<username>" {} -

 Run the following command to import the user:

-terraform import yandex_mdb_kafka_user.<user_name> <cluster_ID>:<user_name>To learn more about importing users, see the Terraform provider documentation.
+terraform import yandex_mdb_kafka_user.<username> <cluster_ID>:<username>To learn more about importing users, see the Terraform provider documentation.

 Deleting a user